Fpculcasi/Artificial-Intelligence-activity-recognition/README.md

 # Activity/Position recognition
 ## Intelligent System Project

-Developing of a neural system, a Mamdany-type fuzzy inference system and a Sugeno-type fuzzy inference system for the identification of a volunteer position/activity
+Developing of a neural system, a Mamdani-type fuzzy inference system and a Sugeno-type fuzzy inference system for the identification of a volunteer position/activity

 ### Description
 The project requires the analysis of a set of medical data.
 The application context is dermatology and, in particular, the compression therapy by means of bandages in the treatment of venous ulcers of the leg.